-In addition to the meteorological and oceanographic measurements, it is necessary to monitor buoy locations to identify when they go adrift so that the appropriate authorities can be notified so that they do not provide a hazard to shipping.
+In addition to the meteorological and oceanographic measurements, it is necessary to monitor buoy location andlocations to identify when they go adrift so that the appropriate authorities can be notified so that they do not provide a hazard to shipping.
 It is also useful to monitor various housekeeping/engineering parameters to aid data quality control and maintenance.
-Moored buoy technology has now matured to the extent that it is possible to maintain a buoy on station for as long as two years, even in the most severe conditions.
-Operational life is largely determined by the life of the sensors, with sensor exchanges often carried out at 12 to 24 month intervals.
+Moored-\buoy technology has now matured to the extent that it is expected to obtain six months topossible to maintain a buoy on station for as long as two years of unattended operation, even in the most severe conditions.
+Operational life is largely determined by the life of the sensors, with sensor exchanges often carried out at 12 to 18 month intervals24 month intervals.
 General practices to minimizing fouling in buoy systems include using copper tape, and zinc oxide paste on instruments every 24 months.

 The observations from moored buoys are now considered to be better quality than ship observations with regard to the accuracy and reliability of measurements (Wilkerson and Earle, 1990; Ingleby, 2010).
-Indeed, moored buoys are generally regarded as providing the highest quality observations of a wide range of marine meteorological variables and, in addition to their use by forecasters and assimilation into numerical weather prediction models, the data are also used to provide information on the climatology of oceanic areas, "ground truth" reference data for satellite calibration/validation and estimates of surface fluxes (for example, Bourras, 2006).
+Indeed, moored buoys are generally regarded as providing the highest quality observations of a wide range of marine meteorological variables and, in addition to their use by forecasters and assimilation into numerical weather prediction models, the data are also used to provide information on the climatology of oceanic areas, "ground truth" reference data for satellite calibration/validation and estimates of surface fluxes (e.g.for example, Bourras, 2006).